Frequently Asked Questions

 Questions and Answers

-When referring to “specially-prepared canvas” on my site, I’m referencing a process where I coat my canvas with several layers of gesso over several days (usually 10-15 thin coats over as many days), to create an exceptionally smooth and uniform surface for painting styles that emphasize precision and detail.
+When referring to “specially-prepared canvas” on my site, I’m referencing a process where I coat my canvas with several layers of gesso over several days (usually 10-15 thin coats), to create an exceptionally smooth and uniform surface for painting styles that emphasize precision and detail.
 An article outlining my process, titled “The Perfect Ultra-Smooth Canvas for Airbrush” was published in Airbrush Action Magazine in December 2004.

 An art nude is a work of art that takes the naked human form as its dominant subject.
 The term is used for painting, sculpture, photography, and mixed media.
 In the tradition of Western art, nudity was common in the painting and sculpture of classical antiquity.
 In the Christian era, early artists who used nude models included Michelangelo, Botticelli, and da Vinci.